Adity7/fampa1/README.md

 Setup

 Within a new directory, create and activate a virtualenv.
-Install Django.
+Install Django.//
-Create your project: django-admin.py startproject Create a new app: python manage.py startapp
+Create your project: django-admin.py startproject// Create a new app: python manage.py startapp//
-Add your app to the INSTALLED_APPS tuple.
+Add your app to the INSTALLED_APPS tuple.//
 Add Basic URLs and Views
 Map your Project’s urls.py file to the new app.
 In your App directory, create a urls.py file to define your App’s URLs.